CONSTITUTION AND BY-LAWS

 Section 2.
 Nominations

 The Chairperson of the Nominating Committee shall place into nomination at the Annual Meeting the list of candidates submitted to the President.
-Nominations shall also be accepted from the floor from any member who has notified the president at least seven days prior to the Annual Business Meeting that he or she wishes to run.
+Nominations shall also be accepted from the floor from any member who has notified the Nominating Committee chairperson at least seven days prior to the Annual Business Meeting that he or she wishes to run.
+A person serving on the Nominating Committee may not be nominated to the board during their service on the committee.

 Section 3.
 Voting